Trauma Resilience Embodied Yoga (TREY) & Social Impact Teacher Training – FULL

-Small group + 1-2-1 sessions to allow for personalised support
+Small group + 1-2-1 sessions to allow for high impact support

 > Check all current and future trainings dates at YOGA SCHOOL page

 “It is so rare and refreshing to take a yoga teacher training course that is secular and backed by current scientifically informed thinking and applies that knowledge to the whole practice of yoga without descending into received wisdom and spiritual bypassing.”